Biology 2252 Review Sheet for Test #1 Dr. James Adams

 antibodies (agglutinins; unique because they are produced without exposure to antigens)

-Blood types; who is universal donor/acceptor, and why?
+Blood types; who is universal donor/recipient, and why?

 Rh blood groups